AnarchyEcho/ShopperLister/README.md

 # ShopperLister
-Shopping list app for daily use
+Shopping list app for daily use, now features customisable theme in the settings tab!